![]() |

 even worse sometimes.

-were first published.
+manuals were first published.
 Each word of the original manual has been

 translated and typed in, and each illustration has been scanned and usually